Skip to main content

 Nationality and citizenship

-Northern Ireland is part of the UK.
-The Belfast Agreement (also known as the Good Friday Agreement) was based on a series of fundamental principles.
+The Belfast Agreement (also known as the Good Friday Agreement) was based on a series of basic principles.
 These include the birthright of the people of Northern Ireland to identify and be accepted as British or Irish, or both, and to hold both British and Irish citizenship.

 You can find out more about the different types of citizenship at the following links.